z503722728/mcp-knowledge-graph/README.md

 This lets Claude remember information about the user across chats.

 > [!NOTE]
-> This is a fork of the original [Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) and in intended to not use the ephemeral memory npx installation method.
+> This is a fork of the original [Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) and is intended to not use the ephemeral memory npx installation method.

 ## Server Name